Akul321/Comment-Automation/README.md

 ---

-## What it costs

-Nothing.
-All four writers are on a free tier or run locally:

-- **Groq** — generous free tier, no card required
-- **Google Gemini** — free tier via AI Studio, no card required
-- **Ollama** — runs on your machine
-- **Built-in templates** — no API involved

-The app never asks for a card and doesn't surface any paid options.
-If a free tier limits you, the writer pauses and drafts fall back to templates until the window reopens.
-A hard quota can never turn into a bill because there is no billing hooked up in the first place.

----

 ## Requirements

 - Node.js 18 or newer. `node -v` will tell you what you have; anything older, install the LTS build from [nodejs.org](https://nodejs.org) and reopen your terminal.